AKCLAB/Tryp-ncRNA/README.md

 * 10_remake_output.py: Create gff and bed format output files.

-The pipeline process all sub-modules by directory, each directory can reprsent a life cycle, that contain the biological repetions in fastq format (*_1/2.fastq.gz).
+The pipeline process all sub-modules by directory, each directory can represent a life cycle, that contain the biological repetions in fastq format (*_1/2.fastq.gz) and a size of aproximatelly 72 Mpb (~5 Gb) dependent on therholds 50 and 100.
  Posteriolly this are merge for all total non-coding RNAs.

 ## Input files
 TriTry-ncRNA users should have the following minimal input files: